 Further research along with clinical trials are needed to learn more about the role CLA plays in the prevention and treatment of cancer.
 Currently, little information is available on the mechanisms by which CLA prevents or inhibits cancer.

-8 CLA has anti-inflammatory effects.
+8. CLA has anti-inflammatory effects.
 Fatty acids (such as CLA) are important modulators of inflammatory responses, and CLA has received particular attention recently for its ability to modulate inflammation.
-The findings of a 2018 in vitro study, suggests that CLA inhibits the expression of cytokines — cell signaling molecules that regulate various inflammatory responses (16).
+The findings of a 2018 in vitro study, suggest that CLA inhibits the expression of cytokines — cell signaling molecules that regulate various inflammatory responses (16).

 Most studies have focused on animals — particularly mice and rat models.
 Future studies are needed to gain a clearer understanding of the immunomodulatory properties of CLA in humans.

 10. CLA may improve bone health.
 Data from a 2013 study demonstrated that CLA, along with dietary calcium, holds promise in helping prevent bone loss associated with menopause.
 In addition, CLA supplementation significantly prevents postmenopausal-associated weight and fat mass gain, compared to non-supplemented controls (18).